mi-erasmusmc/OMOP-CDM-Course/chapter1.md

 - All concepts are stored in the CONCEPT table.
 The VOCABULARY table includes a list of the Vocabularies collected from various sources or created de novo by the OMOP community.
 - The entity\_id is primary key for that table.
 The same id value could for exmaple occur for a visit\_occurrence\_id or a location\_id.
 - Only the verbatim text should be placed in the value field.
 The code should be place in the condition\_source\_id field which refers to a concept\_id in the CONCEPT table
-- We can still store this data in the provenance fields source\_value and source\_id (if there is a source code in the vocabulary)
+- The best practive is to still store this data in the provenance fields source\_value and source\_id (if there is a source code in the vocabulary)

 ---